What happens when you seek friends outside of Facebook? Here’s a funny story.

 Tom continues walking, passing through various streets, while contemplating in a loud voice about the meaning of life, and giving advice to people on the street, many of them complete strangers.

 He also shared with everyone on the street how he felt, what he liked and what he didn’t like.
 He spoke about what he intended to do today and tomorrow, without stopping to think if the people cared about this at all.

 Tom talked with people, whom he never met and didn’t know who they were.
 This actually, was not a real conversation, but some kind meaningless words and syllables, such as “wow”, “oh”, “good”, “great” and “that’s right”.

 After doing this for a while, Tom looked at his watch and was surprised to discover that more than one hour has passed.

-When Tom returned to his office, he thought that maybe he should stick with making friends in the virtual world and not in the real world, unless he did so in the old fashioned way, which was fast disappearing, and will be soon mentioned only in history books.
+When Tom returned to his office, he thought that maybe he should stick with making friends in the virtual world and not in the real world.
+He arrived to the conclusion that acting ‘the Facebook style’ in the real world was not the right thing to do.